Playing with Monte-Carlo Tree Search

 \end{algorithm}

-You can test the Expansion algorithm in the interactive panel below.
+You can test the procedure of Expansion in the interactive panel below.

 Click the "Random board" button to randomly generate a Tic-Tac-Toe game board.

-Click "Continue" button for the Expansion step in the MCTS.
+Click the “Continue” button for the Expansion step in the MCTS.

 The selected node to be expanded is highlighted with a pink border.
 The expanded node is highlighted with a green border.
-In the tree panel, you can drag the canvas, scroll the wheel the zoom in and out.
+In the tree panel, you can drag the canvas, scroll the wheel, and zoom in and out.
 When moving the cursor to the tree node, a detailed panel will be shown in the upper left area.

 Who will start the game?